 - 1.01 The site is currently occupied by a modern detached 3 bedroom chalet bungalow with a large garden to the side and rear.
 To the front of the property is a long paved driveway which gives access to the property (and to Toll House) from Toll Road at a point close to its junction with Lynsted Lane.
-The site lies within the defined built-area of the village as defined on the Local Plan's proposals map. - 1.02 The site backs on to the rear gardens of four of the properties located in The Vallance and wraps around the rear garden of Toll House which also uses the access from Toll Road.
-It also adjoins a detached house known as Wrendale House to the north. - 1.03 A previous application for the demolition of the existing house and erection of 3 detached properties on the site was approved at the Committee meeting held on 29th March 2018 under ref: 18/500310/OUT after an application for 4 detached houses on the site was refused at the Committee meeting held on 4th January 2018 under ref: 17/505194/OUT.
+The site lies within the defined built-area of the village as defined on the Local Plan's proposals map. - 1.02 The site backs on to the rear gardens of four of the properties located in The Vallance and wraps around the rear garden of Toll House which also uses the access from Toll Road. it also adjoins a detached house known as Wrendale House to the north. - 1.03 A previous application for 4 detached properties on the site was refused at the Committee meeting held on 4th January 2018 under ref:17/505194/OUT.